The TWIC Card: What It Is and When You Need It

 In the course of your trucking career, you may bring loads to a variety of places.
 However, if you need to drive to sensitive or protected locations, it’s likely that you’ll need to go through additional security steps or provide government identification.
 The TWIC card is a type of identification that allows you access to maritime facilities.

-What is a TWIC Card?
+What Is a TWIC Card?

 Do You Need a TWIC Card?

 If you need a TWIC card, your employer will likely tell you that it is a requirement during the hiring process.
 If your work will regularly take you to ports, government boats, and other government maritime facilities, a TWIC card will likely be required as a condition of employment.
+Holding a TWIC card may qualify you for more prestigious or high-level jobs.

 Getting a TWIC Card